dhruvsaxena1998/rql/memory-bank/Project.md

 #### 4.2.1 Parsing Capabilities
 The parser must:
-- Parse RQL expressions into an Abstract Syntax Tree (AST)
+- Parse REL expressions into an Abstract Syntax Tree (AST)
 - Handle all operators and data types specified in the language
 - Provide detailed error messages with line and column information
 - Be deterministic and produce consistent results for the same input